 Expats introduced golf to Morocco over 100 years ago” says Reda, “but in the 1960s King Hassan II fell in love with the sport and everything changed.
 Golf became the game of the Moroccan aristocracy.
 The King saw its value for building relations with the leaders of the country that he considered most important to the stability of his nation, the United States.”

 In September 2016 I didn’t know any of this.
 I was embarking on my first project in Africa; excited to experience life in a muslim country.

 My golf architect friend James Duncan had asked me to help him renovate the legendary Parcours Rouge at Royal Golf Dar Es Salam.
 I couldn’t refuse.
 James divides his time between a Design Associate role with Coore & Crenshaw and running his own firm.
 In Morocco we would be working for the President of the Royal Moroccan Golf Federation, His Royal Highness Prince Moulay Rachid, the second son of King Hassan II.

 When I arrive in a new country I orient myself by living in a traditional neighbourhood for a few weeks.
 Rabat, Morocco’s small but dynamic capital city, is perched on a rocky outcrop on the west bank of the Bouregreg river.
 My base would be in be the ancient city centre—the medina.

-My flight to Casablanca has been uneventful; the highway to Rabat fast and smooth.
+My flight to Casablanca is uneventful; the highway to Rabat is fast and smooth.